Great Start Compensation Support Payment Program

 Full-time equivalent staff (FTE)

-Compensation Support Payments are calculated based on the number of full-time equivalent (FTE) staff, both full- and part-time, who regularly care for children in the program.
-One FTE is a staff member who works 32 hours per week.
-A staff member who works more than 32 hours per week can count as two FTEs; two FTEs would equal 64 hours worked per week.
-Compensation Support Payments are calculated by multiplying the per FTE amount, listed in the table above, by the total number of FTEs working in a program.
+Great Start Compensation payments are calculated based on the number of full-time equivalent (FTE) staff, both full- and part-time, who regularly care for children in the program.
+Working 32 hours per week is considered full-time in this program.
+A staff member who works more than 32 hours per week can count for more than one FTE; two FTEs would equal 64 hours worked per week.
+Great Start Compensation payments are calculated by multiplying the applicable per FTE award amount by the sum total of FTEs working in a program during the applicable month.

 Example

-A 1.0 full-time equivalent (FTE) calculation is the business days in month x 6.4 hours per day.
+A 1.0 full-time equivalent (FTE) is calculated by multiplying the business days in month by 6.4 hours per day

 If a month has 23 business days: 1.0 FTE for the month = 23 business days x 6.4 hours per day = 147 hours.
 The number of business days in a month varies month to month.